 - Introduction of objectives. - Presentation of methods, i.e. PowerPoint etc. - Brainstorm to find characteristics of environmental factors and what is favourable or unfavourable within a police organisation in its region. - Use of SWOT analysis tool.
-(For more on SWOT, see Glossary and Chapters 2 & 9). - Identifying the risk of corruption created by criminals. - Workshop on internal problems related to unethical behaviour. - Developing measures to be taken to reduce risks, such as working groups. - Framing a possible draft plan of action, identifying priorities. - Summary, lessons learned and conclusion.
+(For more on SWOT, see Glossary and Chapters 2 & 9).
+Identifying the risk of corruption created by criminals. - Workshop on internal problems related to unethical behaviour. - Developing measures to be taken to reduce risks, such as working groups. - Framing a possible draft plan of action, identifying priorities. - Summary, lessons learned and conclusion.

-6 Other lessons learned and some success factors
+Other lessons learned and some success factors

 Building political will is a prerequisite for police reform, as tackling corruption may challenge powerful vested interests that are likely to resist reform.
 In view of the political risks attached, it is important to develop a solid understanding of the political economy of police reform.
-Experience from New South Wales, Australia illustrates how politics around criminal justice can interfere with reforms, underlining the importance of aligning the ambitions of the political leadership with the reform agenda.67 police who become too closely identified with and involved in the community they serve often find it difficult to fulfil their law enforcement function.
-The risk of corruption must also be faced.
-Not only will associations be forged that make enforcement difficult, but police may start to share some of the perspectives of those whose activities they are expected to be curbing.
+Experience from New South Wales, Australia illustrates how politics around criminal justice can interfere with reforms, underlining the importance of aligning the ambitions of the political leadership with the reform agenda.

-Newburn68 argued that although successful implementation of a community policing model would be expected to reduce certain forms of 'corrupt' activity, community policing is not a panacea for the problems of policing, including corruption.
-Kleinig69 acknowledged:
+Newburn argued that although successful implementation of a community policing model would be expected to reduce certain forms of 'corrupt' activity, community policing is not a panacea for the problems of policing, including corruption.
+Kleinig acknowledged: